 - 201. Pākehā survivor Mr EV sought redress from the Ministry of Education for abuse he suffered at Kelston from Mr 222.
 In 2018 he received \$5,000 from the ministry, which he considered inadequate.
 He reported Mr 222 to NZ Police, who took a statement from him, but Mr EV is not aware of any further action being taken.
 Mr EV fears that Mr 222 will pass away due to his age without ever being held accountable for his actions. - 202.
 The Inquiry is aware of other former survivors at of Van Asch and Kelston seeking redress with legal assistance from Cooper Legal.
 Many of the claims had not been assessed or settled as of the date of this report.
 Cooper Legal told the Inquiry about the significant delays faced by claimants in dealing with the Ministry of Education, which causes further trauma to survivors.

-Chapter 8: Key findings on Van Asch and Kelston
+Chapter 8: Key findings: Van Asch College and Kelston School for the Deaf

 203. The Inquiry finds:

 Circumstances that led to individuals being taken or placed into care